evan-lloyd/graphpatch/docs/index.rst

    print(probe.activation)

-In contrast to :ref:`other approaches <related_work>`, ``graphpatch`` can patch (or record) any intermediate Tensor value without manual modification of the underlying model's code.
-This flexibility and automaticity come with a tradeoff: in some cases, it may be difficult to find the precise location of a desired intervention.
-See :ref:`working_with_graphpatch` for some tips on navigating the generated graphs.
+In contrast to :ref:`other approaches <related_work>`, ``graphpatch`` can patch (or record) any intermediate tensor value without manual modification of the underlying model's code.
+See :ref:`working_with_graphpatch` for some tips on how to use the generated graphs.

 Note that ``graphpatch`` activation patches are compatible with :std:doc:`AutoGrad <torch:autograd>`!
 This means that, for example, you can perform optimizations over the ``value`` parameter to